How to Become a School Bus Driver in Illinois (2026)

 Frequently Asked Questions

-How much does a School Bus Driver make in Illinois?
+How much does a school bus driver make in Illinois?

 Can you drive a school bus without a CDL in Illinois?

-No. Federal and state law strictly requires a Commercial Driver's License (CDL) with specific endorsements to drive a school bus.
+No. Federal and state law strictly requires all school bus drivers to hold a valid Commercial Driver's License (CDL) with both the School Bus (S) and Passenger (P) endorsements.

 Final Thoughts